-Local studies information is held at Burnley
+Local studies information is held at Burnley library.

-In 1835 Simonstone was a township in the parish of Whalley
+In 1835 Simonstone was a township in the parish of Whalley.

+You can see the administrative areas in which Simonstone has been placed at times in the past.
 Select one to see a link to a map of that particular area.

-You can see maps centred on OS grid reference SD774345 (Lat/Lon: 53.806297, -2.344669), Simonstone which are provided by:
+You can see maps centred on OS grid reference SD777349 (Lat/Lon: 53.809573, -2.340227), Simonstone which are provided by:

 - StreetMap (Current Ordnance Survey maps)

 - National Library of Scotland (Old Ordnance Survey maps)